Back Function Institute Mathematics Contents Index Home

 It is called a MANY-TO-ONE FUNCTION.

-It is called a ONE-TO-MANY EQUATION.
+It is called a ONE-TO-MANY RELATION.